umairazizawan/CMake_Tutorials_For_Beginners/HelloWorldofCMake/README.md

     In the above command replace `<path-to-install-directory>` with the path to the install directory.
 Here we are telling cmake the location of the install directory, by default it is `/usr/local`.

-3. Now after the `make` command you need to do `make install` which will copy your program to the install folder.
+3. Now after the `make` command you need to do `make install` which will copy your program to the `install/bin` folder.

 ### GUI